bevyengine/rfcs/rfcs/63-nursery.md

    1. May increase chaos and dilute product direction.
    2. Tracking areas of expertise may get onerous.
    3. Marginally increases security risks (2FA + only write permissions reduce this risk substantially).
-3. Likely to increase the scope of the core engine.
+3. Might increase the scope of the core engine.
+   1. Nursery crates should never expand the planned scope of the engine; merely avoid reimplementation of planned work.
-   1. Feature flags, template games and plugin sets help ensure users only compile and ship the features they care about.
+   2. Feature flags, template games and plugin sets help ensure users only compile and ship the features they care about.
-   2. Adding maintainers ensures that the workload does not increase significantly.
+   3. Adding maintainers ensures that the workload does not increase significantly.

 ## Rationale and alternatives